rks101/eglinux/README.md

 ## The One with File Permissions

-A linux user is a regular user or a system user (without login) or superuser aka root.
+A Linux user is a regular user, a system user (without login), or a superuser, aka root.

 Notice the first column of /etc/passwd file is a linux user.